VladasZ/winit/src/changelog/unreleased.md

 ### Changed

-- `ApplicationHandler::user_event` changed to `user_wake_up` removing the
+- Changed `ApplicationHandler::user_event` to `user_wake_up`, removing the
   generic user event.

-Users are now free to use their own ways of polling events where winit will just indicate that wake up happened.
+  Winit will now only indicate that wake up happened, you will have to pair this with an external mechanism like `std::sync::mpsc::channel` if you want to send specific data to be processed on the main thread.
-- `EventLoopProxy::send_event` to `EventLoopProxy::wake_up` to just wake up the loop.
+- Changed `EventLoopProxy::send_event` to `EventLoopProxy::wake_up`, it now
+  only wakes up the loop.

 ### Removed